Eddie Thomas (boxer): Later life

 Thomas initially chose to move away from boxing after retirement, focusing on his mining business.
-However, by the end of the 1950s, Thomas had begun training young fighters in his hometown, including Howard Winstone, who won the world featherweight championship, and Ken Buchanan, who win the world lightweight championship.
+However, by the end of the 1950s, Thomas had begun training young fighters in his hometown, including Howard Winstone, who won the world featherweight championship, and Ken Buchanan, who won the world lightweight championship.
 He later also managed Colin Jones who drew a world title bout with Milton McCrory.

-Thomas's gym was in Merthyr Tydfil was in a building dating from 1911 that was later used by the YMCA.
-It was a Grade II Listed Building, but was in poor condition since the 1980s and was in danger of collapse in 2022.
+Thomas's Merthyr Tydfil gym was in a building dating from 1911 that was later used by the YMCA.
+It was a Grade II Listed Building, but was in poor condition by the 1980s and was in danger of collapse by 2022.

-Thomas was a noted member of the community in Merthyr and was named Mayor of the town in 1994.
+Thomas was a noted member of the community in Merthyr Tydfil and was named Mayor of the town in 1994.
 He also served as president of Merthyr Tydfil F.C. and Georgetown Boys' Club.
-He was married twice during his life and had five children, Edward, Lynne, Rhysian, Geraint and Delyth.
+He married twice during his life and had five children, Edward, Lynne, Rhysian, Geraint and Delyth.
 He died of cancer in June 1997.